Clinical Cancer Evolution

 this website is under construction

-We are a team of molecular biologists, biotechnicians, and medical scientists at the Department of Pediatric Oncology and Hematology at Charité Universitätsmedizin Berlin.
-We’re working together to understand and overcome cancer treatment resistance.
-By studying how tumors evolve and adapt, we aim to develop innovative strategies that enhance the effectiveness of therapies available in the clinic today.
+We are a team of molecular biologists, biotechnicians, and medical scientists based at the Department of Pediatric Oncology and Hematology at Charité Universitätsmedizin Berlin.
+Together, we investigate the mechanisms behind cancer treatment resistance, with a focus on how tumors evolve and adapt over time.
+By uncovering these evolutionary dynamics, we strive to develop smarter, more durable therapies that can be directly translated into clinical care.